A Bloomsbury Boy in the Baltic

 In my recent post on Robert Watts I described the work of the Shoeblack Society.
 The Society, which had close links with the Ragged School movement, aimed to rescue young London boys from a life of poverty, and indeed of crime, by instilling in them the skills they needed to earn a living.
 Much can be learnt about these boys from the letters they wrote to Marcus Ware, a leading light of this philanthropic organization, and from the journals that Ware himself wrote over a number of years.
 These documents are not only informative but also intensely moving.

-Peter Carpenter was born in Bloomsbury early in 1840, the son of Michael—a gas pipe layer—and Ann.
+Peter Carpenter was born in Bloomsbury early in 1840, the son of Michael, who was a gas pipe layer, and Ann.
 At the time of Peter’s birth Michael was nearing thirty.
 He was from Ireland, whereas Ann, who was two years younger, was a Londoner.
-In 1840 the family were living on the Foundling Hospital Estate at 21 Compton Place, a squalid yard occupied by poor Irish immigrants, and blighted by outbreaks of antisocial behaviour.
+In 1840 the family were living on the Foundling Hospital Estate at 21 Compton Place, a squalid yard occupied by poor Irish immigrants and blighted by outbreaks of antisocial behaviour.
 The census taken in 1841, that is to say in the year after Peter’s birth, provides a stark picture of a cramped residence divided into nine rooms occupied by fourteen individuals.

 One cannot imagine that Peter’s was anything other than a troubled childhood.
-When he was only eight his father died of typhoid fever.
+When he was only eight, his father died of typhoid fever.
 Later a little sister fell ill, and he was at her bedside in the Hospital for Sick Children in Great Ormand Street when she finally slipped away.
 He was thirteen, and she, Mary Ann, was nine.
-By the time he was sixteen his mother was dead, too, although the circumstances of her death are not known.
+By the time he was sixteen, his mother was also dead, although the circumstances of her death are not known.

 At the time he was living with his grandmother, Catherine Maley, in Chapel Grove in Somers Town.
-Quite possibly their relationship was not a harmonious one, for at some point in December 1855 or January 1856 Peter went to live with a family named Callaghan in Seven Dials, who had once had a connection with his father.
+Quite possibly their relationship was not a harmonious one, for at some point in December 1855 or January 1856 Peter went to live in Seven Dials with a family of Callaghans, who had once had a connection with his father.
 But towards the end of January everything changed.
 And the person responsible for that change was a woman by the name of Louisa Jane Troubridge.

 Louisa Jane Gurney, the daughter of an established Norfolk family, had married Sir Thomas Troubridge in the autumn of 1855.
 Troubridge was an officer in the 7th Royal Fusiliers, in which capacity he fought in the Crimean War.
 He was exceptionally courageous.
 At the Battle of Inkerman in 1854, in spite of losing his right leg and left foot, he stayed at his post, propped up against a gun carriage.

-On the 31st of January the three boys — Peter from Brunswick Street, the other two from St Anne’s Lane in Westminster — went down to Portsmouth.
-They were accompanied by John Richard Fowler, who, like Ware, was a barrister, and was Louisa Jane Troubridge’s contact at the school.
+On 31 January the three boys — Peter from Brunswick Street, the other two from St Anne’s Lane in Westminster — went down to Portsmouth.
+They were accompanied by Louisa Jane Troubridge’s contact at the school, John Richard Fowler, who, like Ware, was a barrister.
 Ware paid Peter’s fare.
 He gave him money — a pound for his outfit, two shillings tenpence pocket money, a bit extra to top up his savings account — and copies of the New Testament and The Pilgrim’s Progress.
-Fowler travelled down on the train with the three boys, and left them on board a now decrepit HMS Victory, where they were enrolled.
+Fowler travelled down on the train with the three boys and left them on board a now decrepit HMS Victory, where they were enrolled.
 He then returned home, alone.

-But the Harrier was not in the Baltic for long, and it was back in Portsmouth by the end of April.
-And there the boy from the slums of Bloomsbury found himself caught up in an event of quite remarkable magnificence.
-This was the Grand Naval Review of 1856, a public celebration to mark the return of the Baltic Fleet, and an unparalleled opportunity for the illustrated press to show just what it was capable of.
+But the Harrier was not in the Baltic for long.
+By the end of April she was back in Portsmouth, and there the boy from the slums of Bloomsbury found himself caught up in an event of quite remarkable magnificence.
+This was the Grand Naval Review of 1856, a public celebration to mark the return of the Baltic Fleet that offered the illustrated press an unparalleled opportunity to show just what it was capable of.

-No-one in those days did it better than The Illustrated London News.
-On the Saturday after the review, which took place on Wednesday the 23rd of April, a supplement was published in which every aspect of the occasion was reported in detail.
+No one in those days did it better than The Illustrated London News.
+On the Saturday after the review, which took place on Wednesday 23 April, a supplement was published in which every aspect of the occasion was reported in detail.
 The many illustrations included images of vessels and their crews and a plan of Spithead — the water between Portsmouth and the Isle of Wight — showing all the ships and their manoeuvres.